-The housing enabled by proposed infrastructure projects must be aligned with and support provincial land use planning priorities and outcomes, as set out in provincial land use planning policy, municipal official plans and zoning by-laws.
+The housing enabled by proposed infrastructure projects must be aligned with and support provincial land use planning priorities and outcomes, as set out in provincial land use planning policy, and municipal official plans and zoning by-laws.

-Applicants are required to submit a copy of the applicable official plan schedule(s) and zoning by-law map(s) with the anticipated housing development lands clearly delineated, a detailed explanation of how the proposed development aligns with provincial planning priorities and outcomes, and a clear explanation of the status/stage of the housing development(s) that will be enabled by the infrastructure (e.g. proper zoning in place, plan of subdivision draft approved, site plan application submitted, etc.).
+Applicants are required to submit a copy of the applicable official plan schedule(s) and zoning by-law map(s) with the anticipated housing development lands clearly delineated, as well as to provide a detailed explanation of how the proposed development aligns with provincial planning priorities and outcomes.